Chattahooligans/hooligan-hymnal-app/docs/new-assets.md

 The app uses a fallback image on the Player screen for players without photos available, as well as a logo for the Mass Tweet Post Attachment.
 We use the club logo for these purposes, but not for branding elsewhere in the app.

 News Feed supports a feature called Channels for different SG communication functions.
 Each has an avatar image, displayed in a circle like popular social media platforms.
-The app requires a backup image, if a Channel avatar is not specified.
+The app requires a fallback image, if a Channel avatar is not specified.
 Fortunately, you just created an Android launcher icon that would work nicely for such a purpose.

 ## Notification Icon